-1. If you are using macOS 10.14 or later, make sure that SpamSieve has full disk access by going to System Preferences ▷ Security & Privacy ▷ Privacy.
+Make sure that SpamSieve has Full Disk Access by going to System Preferences ▷ Security & Privacy ▷ Privacy.
 This is described in more detail in the Security & Privacy Access section.
-If you are using macOS 10.13.x or earlier, you can skip this step.
+(If you are using macOS 10.13 or earlier, you can skip this step.)

-Security & Privacy Q Search

 General FileVault Firewall Privacy

-Contacts Allow the apps below to access data like Mail, Messages, Safari, Home, Time Machine backups, and
+Reminders Allow the apps below to access data like Mail, Messages, Safari, Home, Time Machine backups, and

-Calendars certain administrative settings for all users on this Mac.
+PhotosCamera certain administrative settings for all users on this Mac.

-Reminders 🗹 🚍 DropDMG

-Photos 🗸 🐳 EagleFiler

-Camera 🗸 👹 SpamSieve

-Microphone
+Microphone 🖸 💼 DropDMG

-Accessibility + -
+Speech Recognition C EagleFiler

+Accessibility 🗹 🎬 SpamSieve

+Input Monitoring

-Full Disk Access 3
+Full Disk Access 1 +

-Automation

-Click the lock to prevent further changes.
-Advanced ?
+Files and Folders 3

+Screen Recording

-Quit Mail.
+2. Quit Mail.
 Then double-click the SpamSieve application and choose Install Apple Mail Plug-In from the SpamSieve menu at the top-left of the screen.
 Now relaunch Mail.

-If you are using macOS 10.14 or later, you will need to click Manage Plug-ins... in Mail's preferences and enable SpamSieve.mailbundle.
+Click Manage Plug-ins... in Mail's General preferences and enable SpamSieve.mailbundle.
 This is described in more detail in the Enabling and Updating the Apple Mail Plug-In section.
-If you are using macOS 10.13.x or earlier, you don't have to enable the plug-in.
+(If you are using macOS 10.13 or earlier, you don't have to enable the plug-in.)